 - A supposed amateur YouTube video spoofing An Inconvenient Truth was found to have been sponsored by the DCI Group, which at the time did PR for General Motors and ExxonMobil.

 - During Nicolas Sarkozy's presidential term, the French government has been caught red handed more than once: since the infamous "casse-toi, pauvre con" incident, there has been a lot of filtering to avoid the contact between the French president and people who do not like him and members of his government have done the same thing, like putting fake shoppers in a supermarket visited by a minister, or the French president making a speech in front of an attendance of genuine employees of the factory he visited, but making sure that everyone behind him was shorter.

 - The webcomic Joe And Monkey had a character, Kvetchbot, specifically designed to write letters to networks and newspaper editorial pages for this purpose.

-- In May of 2008, Cyclone Nargis devastated Burma (or Union of Myanmar).
+- In May of 2008, Cyclone Nargis devastated Burma (or the Union of Myanmar).
 When citizens started clearing streets of debris, the ruling Junta ordered them to put it back, purely so the Junta could be filmed helping the people and show the world that they're not bastards.